geaz/tableDisco/README.md

 Now solder the battery case onto the battery pins of the TP4056.
 Solder the wire labeled *Power Ground*, in the strip board picture above, to the *OUT-* pin and a single ~5cm wire to te *OUT+* pin.

 Take a pliers and grab the *battery indicator* and lift it up.
 Carefully slide the charging board into its position. **The LEDs are very easy to break.
-Be careful!**
+Be careful!** Use double-faced adhesive tape to mount the battery case into the *Base*.

 ![TableDisco - 4](https://raw.githubusercontent.com/geaz/tableDisco/master/images/4.jpg)